 - The WPI events office has developed a COVID Reference Guide for plans and protocols including attendance maximums, physical distancing and face covering-wearing.

-- All events for fall should strongly consider being reimagined as a virtual experience.
+- All events should strongly consider being reimagined as a virtual experience.

-- Events during A and B terms will be limited in keeping with local, state and federal guidelines.
+- Events through C-term will be limited in keeping with local, state and federal guidelines.

-- All large-scale events for fall will be reimagined in a virtual setting.
+- All large-scale events will be reimagined in a virtual setting.

 - Small group events may be offered in-person following all state and WPI guidelines.
 Virtual events are strongly suggested.

-- External events including external visitors will not be allowed on campus this fall.
+- External events including external visitors will not be allowed on campus through C-term.

-- Large events that normally attract large numbers of guests to WPI will not be held on campus during fall semester, and will instead look to utilize virtual technologies.
+- Large events that normally attract large numbers of guests to WPI will not be held on campus at this point, and will instead look to utilize virtual technologies.

-- Attendance for events will be capped at a max of 25 people, including hosts and service providers.
-All attendees must also adhere to WPI’s strict health and safety protocols.
+- Events will be evaluated and limited according to state guidance.
+All attendees must adhere to WPI’s strict health and safety protocols.
 Maximum attendance numbers may change if the state guidelines change.

 - If hosting an event on campus, responsibilities include creating and maintaining a registration roster for every event to track attendance, providing approved hand sanitizer (60% or more alcohol content) to guests, and being present at the event to assist with onsite social distancing monitoring.
 Services may also be restricted or limited.
 Rental furniture and external food vendors are prohibited.
 Chartwells must be used for catering and audio/visual equipment can be arranged through the Academic Technology Center (ATC).